avajs/eslint-plugin-ava/docs/rules/use-test.md

 # ava/use-test

-📝 Ensure that AVA is imported with `test` as the variable name.
+📝 Require AVA to be imported as `test`.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).